-I teach courses at various levels in the Department of Integrated Systems Engineering.
+I teach a number of courses.
 These courses are open to ISE students and to students from other departments and majors.
-I encourage anyone who is interested in human-machine systems for complex work environment to sign up for the courses listed here.
+I encourage anyone who is interested in HAT to sign up for the courses listed here.
 More courses, also ones offered by my colleagues on similar topics, can be found on the CSEL course page.

 I am an active member of the Human Factors and Ergonomics Society and the American Institute of Aeronautics and Astronautics.